Articles on Congregations

 Hues in the Pews

-Church Realities and Christian Identity in the 21st
+Church Realities and Christian Identity in the 21st Century

 by Robert Wuthnow

-Wuthnow proposes several causes for the deteriorating vitality of the Christian identity as it existed in the 20th century.
+Wuthnow proposes several causes for the deteriorating vitality of Christian identity as it existed in the 20th century.
 He implores the church to take responsibility as an institution to instill ancestral tradition and therefore a strong sense of self in new generations.
 Wuthnow recognizes the elements of the Christian religion that have become subject to drastic change as we undergo the 21st century.
-He predicts that these changes will inevitably lead to the destruction of the Christian identity as we know it, unless the Church takes the appropriate actions to preserve it.
+He predicts that these changes will inevitably lead to the destruction of the Christian identity as we know it, unless the church takes the appropriate actions to preserve it.

-The Many Mansions of God’s House: The Religious Built
+The Many Mansions of God’s House: the Religious Built Environment as Assimilation and Differentiation

 By James Hudnut-Beumler, Columbia Theological Seminary